Priyonuj/mcp-file-navigator/README.md

 3. **Tool Not Found**: Verify that the tool names in your configuration match exactly with those defined in the server.
 4. **Port Conflicts**: If you're running multiple MCP servers, ensure they're using different ports.
 5. **Invalid Base Directory**: When setting a base directory from chat, ensure you provide an absolute path (not relative).
+6. **Git Command Errors**: Ensure Git is installed and the base directory is a valid Git repository when using git commands.

 ## Contributing